DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 Website and Account Backups

-If you don’t want to run the risk of losing your website and account data, it’s vital that you implement some sort of backup system.
+If you don’t want to run the risk of losing your website and account data, it’s vital you implement some sort of backup system.

-Thankfully, both DreamHost and SiteGround will back up your account, including your files, database, and email accounts, automatically, every day.
+Thankfully, both DreamHost and SiteGround will back up your account — including your files, database and email accounts — automatically every day.
 Then, if something goes wrong, you’ll always have a backup you can restore that’s less than 24 hours old.

 While both hosts do provide backups, the SiteGround system is superior to the DreamHost one.
-As you can see on the SiteGround backup tool support page, their system lets you restore the entire backup, or just parts of it, such as all or some of the files, database, and emails, all through an intuitive user interface.
+As you can see on the SiteGround backup tool support page, their system lets you restore the entire backup, or just parts of it, such as all or some of the files, database and emails — all through an intuitive user interface.

-With DreamHost, you can restore all the files from your backup and your database backup in just a few clicks through your account area.
-However, while you can choose which database table to restore, you can’t restore individual files and can only perform a full restore of an entire backup file.
+With DreamHost, you can restore all of the files from your backup and your database backup in just a few clicks through your account area.
+However, while you can choose which database table to restore, you can’t restore individual files, and can only perform a full restore of an entire backup file.

 WordPress Website Backup Options

-While these backup features do ensure your account and (WordPress) website is backed up, if you’re using WordPress for your website, you might want to consider a solution built for this type of site.
+While these backup features do ensure your account and (WordPress) website is backed up, if you’re using WordPress for your website, you may want to consider a solution built for this type of site.

-Doing so should give you more control over when and how your backups are created and increase your options for restoring your website files and database.
+Doing so should give you more control over when and how your backups are created, and increase your options for restoring your website files and database.

-With the premium version of the Total Upkeep plugin running on your WordPress website, you can create an automatic backup schedule as well as back up your site on demand, see a history of changes to your WordPress website, and view recently modified files.
+With the premium version of the Total Upkeep plugin running on your WordPress website, you can create an automatic backup schedule as well as back up your site on demand, see a history of changes to your WordPress website and view recently modified files.
 Restoring complete or partial backups is very straightforward, too.

-You can also have your backups automatically uploaded to cloud services, such as Google Drive, Amazon S3, and the DreamHost DreamObjects file storage service.
-Total Upkeep can be set to automatically back up your site before the WordPress software, plugins, and themes are updated, with the option of enabling the automatic restoration of that backup if a problem with the update is detected.
+You can also have your backups automatically uploaded to cloud services, such as Google Drive, Amazon S3 and the DreamHost DreamObjects file storage service.
+Total Upkeep can be set to automatically back up your site before the WordPress software, plugins and themes are updated, with the option of enabling the automatic restoration of that backup if a problem with the update is detected.